lunextelecom/http-proxy/README.md

 ##routes:
 ##	- name: name of this route
 ##	  url: {verb} {regex of url}
-##	  target: can be defined server or just ip
+##	  server: can be defined server or just ip
 ##	  metric: the string of graphite metric.  variable can be used
 ##			  server_name: name of server
 ##			  server_target: the selected server